Lemminkäinen

 Lemminkäinen ([ˈlemːiŋˌkæi̯nen]) or Lemminki ([ˈlemːiŋki]) is a prominent figure in Finnish mythology.
+He also appears in Karelian and Estonian folk poetry.
 He is one of the heroes of the Kalevala, where his character is a composite of several separate heroes of oral poetry.
 He is usually depicted as young and good-looking, with wavy red hair.

-Description

 The original, mythological Lemminkäinen is a shamanistic figure.
 In the Kalevala, he has been blended together with epic war-heroes Kaukomieli/Kaukamoinen and Ahti Saarelainen.

+Name

+Variations of Lemminkäinen's name include Lemmingäinen, Lemmitty, Ihalempi, Kaukalempi, Lemmykkäinen and Lemmin poika, as well as Estonian Lembito, Lemming, Lemmingäne, Lemmingine, Lemming poega, Lemmergüne and Lemmik.
+It is connected to the themes of fire and erotic love, much like the name of Lempo.
+Anna-Leena Siikala described Lemminkäinen's name as "fit for a god in fertility rites".

+An Ingrian runic song calls Lemminkäinen "Tarnalainen", which Kaarle Krohn connected to the "Tarsillainen" who is given a Norse funeral (burned in a boat), as well as the following names from wedding songs: Tervulainen, Teinulainen, Tenhulainen, Terholainen, Terheläinen, and Teikamoinen.